What We Do

 Responsible Mining and Metal Production

-Doe Run has operated for more than 150 years as a responsible mining and metal production company.
+Doe Run has operated for nearly 160 years as a responsible mining and metal production company.

 From exploration and development of new mineral resources, to recycling lead batteries and other lead-bearing materials, we are integral to the full lifecycle of lead.
 Our mining operations make up one of the largest lead mining districts in the world.
 Located in Southeast Missouri, our mines deliver lead, copper and zinc concentrates across the globe.
 We provide metal fabrication through our Seafab Metals Company subsidiary in Arizona and Washington.
 And, we operate one of the world’s largest single-site lead battery recycling plants, also located in Missouri, returning valuable lead metal and alloys to future use in batteries and essential products.